zmkfirmware/zmk/docs/docs/features/encoders.md

 ## Adding Encoder Support

-See the [Encoders](../development/hardware-integration/encoders.md) page for instruction on adding to your shield or modifying existing ones.
+See the [Hardware Integration page for encoders](../development/hardware-integration/encoders.md) for instructions on adding them to your keyboard.